chetanshrma/web-page/content/authors/admin/_index.md

 title: Chetan Sharma
 ---

 I am a trained sensory scientist, graduated from Kansas State University, USA.
 My research interests are interdisciplinary in nature, ranging from cereal science  to sensory science.
-I extensively use statistics to help improve the signal-to-noise ratio and other novel techniques, such as facial expressions, eye-ball tracking and virtual reality to help validate the in-lab principles.
+I extensively use statistics to help improve the signal-to-noise ratio.
 My work benefits the local businesses to thrive and compete at a global level.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/cv.pdf" "newtab" >}}resumé{{< /staticref >}}.